What Pain Relief Should I Use During Labour?

 If you are somewhere without a central supply, such as a birthing centre or at home, you can arrange for your healthcare provider to bring Entonox to you in portable cylinders.

 Entonox is the most popular method of pain relief used for labour in the UK.
-According to NHS England, about 80% of women use it to help them cope with pain during labour.
+According to NHS England, about 80% of women use it to help them cope with pain relief during labour.

 When can’t I use Entonox?